TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Change Location or Specify Paths
 Change location to the path specified for an environment variable so as to execute kubectl on any path, or add the path including kubectl to an environment variable.

-* Change Loation to Path Specified for Environment Variable
+* Change Location to Path Specified for Environment Variable
 ```
 $ sudo mv kubectl /usr/local/bin/
 ```